-330 - HONORS GEOMETRY Prerequisite: Honors Algebra I Requirement: Teacher Recommendation
+330 - HONORS GEOMETRYPrerequisite: Honors Algebra I Requirement: TeacherRecommendation volume and surface area analysis, similarity and congruence, trigonometry, and analytic geometry.

-The Honors Geometry course is rigorous and designed for students who excel in mathematics.
-In this course, students will engage in activities that allow them to create geometric understanding.
-Emphasis will be placed on developing critical thinking skills as they relate to logical reasoning and argument.
-Topics include logic and proof, parallel lines and polygons, perimeter and area analysis, volume and surface area analysis, similarity and congruence, trigonometry, and analytic geometry.
 Algebra I concepts are interwoven through the entire course to enhance student learning.
 This course emphasizes problem solving and logic as methods used to develop each new concept.
 Every effort is made to avoid stopping at the customary, fixed boundaries of the traditional mathematics course to improve students' ability in applying theory and in analyzing problems independently.
 Units and lessons are aligned to the Common Core State Standards for Mathematics, which are designed to prepare all students for success in high school and beyond.